Machine Learning Attack Series: Perturbations to misclassify existing images

 The second idea was similar to the first one but with much smaller blocks.
 Additionally, it includes a feedback mechanism (technically making this some form of AI, haha) to only keep those pixels that actually increased the accuracy.
 The detailed steps are as follows:

-1. Start at index 0,0 of the image and change pixel at that location
+of the image and change pixel at that location - Run the image through a

-4. Take a larger step (4 pixels) to index 0,4 and update the pixel at that location again
+, then store it - Take a larger step (4 pixels) to index

-6. If the result is a new best_score, then store it
+and record the score - If the result is a new

-7. And so forth until we either reach a best_score > 50% or we end at the bottom of the image.
+> 50% or we end at the bottom of the image.

 The major drawback of this was that it creates a lot of queries.
 With rate limiting in place I would have to wait for a long time for this to finish.
 So, I took a shortcut here and tested this locally directly against the model, just to see if it might work.